zumba/zumba.github.com/_posts/2015-06-15-zumbatech-at-hackforchange.md

 of Florida vendor transactions.
 The first thing we noticed is that a couple of projects had already been underway to create restful APIs and alternate data formats for this data.
-We decided that an API that is specific to this data set wouldn't be very reusable for other data sets, *and* would still take an engineer's effort to visualize the data from those APIs.
+We decided that an API that is specific to this data set wouldn't be very reusable for other data sets, *and* it would still take an engineer's effort to visualize the data from those APIs.

-After looking at other's efforts, we wanted to make something that is generic enough to work with any sort of data set, be flexible enough for other engineers to create tools and visualizations via an API, and be easy enough for non-engineers to construct visualizations that fit their needs.
+We wanted to make something that is generic enough to work with any sort of data set, be flexible enough for other engineers to create tools and visualizations via an API, and be easy enough for non-engineers to construct visualizations that fit their needs.
 A daunting task, especially for it to be _mostly_ completed in a single hackathon.
 After some planning and discussion, we came up with [a solution ready for hacking](https://github.com/cjsaylor/datamnom)!

 ## Hackathon

 Bright and early on that Saturday morning, we arrived in the LAB Miami offices to work on a project we called [Datamnom](https://github.com/cjsaylor/datamnom).
-The idea of the project is to make a generic injestion program that can take in multiple data sources and populate an [Elasticsearch](https://www.elastic.co/products/elasticsearch) index.
+The idea of the project is to make a generic ingestion program that can take in multiple data sources and populate an [Elasticsearch](https://www.elastic.co/products/elasticsearch) index.
 Once the data is in Elasticsearch, a tool called [Kibana](https://www.elastic.co/products/kibana) can be hooked up to the Elasticsearch index we populated to create visualizations.